deltachat/chatmail/www/info.md

 - You may send up to 60 messages per minute

-- Messages are unconditionally removed 40 days after arrival
+- Messages are unconditionally removed 40 days after arriving on the server

-- Max storage per user is 100MB
+- You can store up to [100MB messages on the server](https://delta.chat/en/help#what-happens-if-i-turn-on-delete-old-messages-from-server)

 ### Who are the operators?
 Which software is running?